 So what to wear to the night races?

 Night time races are a great time to still dress up but there is a whole lot less pressure than the day time race attire.
 Typically races call for coordinating shoes, fascinators and accessories, as well as the dress codes for events such as Derby Day, Stakes Day and Melbourne Cup.
 Night meets however are a time where you can experiment with your wardrobe without having to worry about being perfectly put together from head to toe.
 Your look should always be elegant but you do have a lot more style freedom, think of what you’d wear to a cocktail gathering.

 When you’re putting together your evening race meet outfit, look for a sleek style that works with textures rather than bold colours which will keep you flawlessly chic.
-The Objective Flare Mini Dress from Talulah is a gorgeous sheer style that is sure to have you turning heads.
-The embroidery detailing is sophisticated and perfect for a fantastic evening occasion.
-If you’re looking for something a little more playful, opt for a floral printed style like the A Million Dollar Dress by Trelise Cooper.
-This printed fitted style is ultra-romantic and elegant which keeps this look perfect for a cocktail style.
+The Talk the Talk Midi Dress from Alice McCall is a gorgeous sheer and lace style that is sure to have you turning heads.
+The sheer detailing is sophisticated and perfect for a fantastic evening occasion.
+If you’re looking for something a little more playful, opt for a monochrome printed style like the Zimmermann Tuck Dress.
+This printed fit and flare style is ultra-romantic and the girly flared skirt keeps this look perfect for a cocktail style.